633 W 5th Street #2890

 Who is Liable for Your Physical Damages?

-So what this means to you as an injury victim, is that if a garage owner knows about the defect.
+So what this means to you as an injury victim is that a garage owner knows about the defect.
 Did he know that one of the parking spaces got splashed with leaked oil? (but would not appear to be oily or slippery due to poor lighting, trash on the floor, etc., to a reasonable visitor, with no prior knowledge).

 In that case, the premises owner or controller may be liable to a guest.
 But the guest must be without notice of the danger.
 Then he or she had to suffer an injury from the danger.